alexandrenm/Geospatial-Visualisation-with-R/README.md

 ![](https://github.com/alexandrenm/Spatial-Visualization-in-R/blob/master/janplot2.png)

-* points are too large.
+* Points are too large.
 For some reason, *shape="."* is not working
-* legend still does not look good as well
+* Legend still does not look good as well

 * But the worst is we already know where crimes happened, but we still don't know what crimes happened.
 * So, we add this bit of code

 ```
 col=factor(Crime.type)
 ```

 * Or this

 ```
 col=pol01$Crime.type
 ```

 * To get this

 ```
 qmplot(data = pol01, Longitude, Latitude, alpha=1/100, col=factor(Crime.type))
 + xlim(-0.2,1.1) + ylim(51.4,52.1)